Mary Pickford: Political views

-Pickford supported Thomas Dewey in the 1944 United States presidential election, Barry Goldwater in the 1964 United States presidential election and Ronald Reagan in his race for governor in 1966.
+Pickford supported Thomas Dewey in the 1944 United States presidential election, Barry Goldwater in the 1964 United States presidential election, and Ronald Reagan in his race for governor in 1966.
+She was a charter member of the Hollywood Republican Committee.

 Later years and death

 After retiring from the screen, Pickford became an alcoholic, as her father had been.
 Her mother Charlotte died of breast cancer in March 1928.
-Her siblings, Lottie and Jack, both died of alcohol-related causes in 1936 and 1933, respectively.
+Her siblings, Jack and Lottie, died of alcohol-related causes in 1933 and 1936.
 These deaths, her divorce from Fairbanks, and the end of silent films left Pickford deeply depressed.
 Her relationship with her adopted children, Roxanne and Ronald, was turbulent at best.
 Pickford withdrew and gradually became a recluse, remaining almost entirely at Pickfair and allowing visits only from Lillian Gish, her stepson Douglas Fairbanks Jr., and a few select others.

-In 1955, she published her memoirs, Sunshine and Shadows.
-She had previously published Why Not Try God in 1934, an essay on spirituality and personal growth, My Rendevouz of Life (1935), an essay on death and her belief in an afterlife and also a novel in 1935, The Demi-Widow.
-She appeared in court in 1959, in a matter pertaining to her co-ownership of North Carolina TV station WSJS-TV.
-The court date coincided with the date of her 67th birthday; under oath, when asked to give her age, Pickford replied: "I'm 21, going on 20."
+In 1955, she published her memoirs, Sunshine and Shadow.
+She had previously published Why Not Try God in 1934, an essay on spirituality and personal growth, My Rendezvous with Life (1935), an essay on death and her belief in an afterlife and also a novel in 1935, The Demi-Widow.

 In the mid-1960s, Pickford often received visitors only by telephone, speaking to them from her bedroom.
 Charles "Buddy" Rogers often gave guests tours of Pickfair, including views of a genuine western bar Pickford had bought for Douglas Fairbanks, and a portrait of Pickford in the drawing room.
 A print of this image now hangs in the Library of Congress.
-When Pickford received an Academy Honorary Award in 1976, the Academy sent a TV crew to her house to record her short statement of thanks – offering the public a very rare glimpse into Pickfair Manor.
+When Pickford received an Academy Honorary Award in 1976, the Academy sent a TV crew to her house to record her short statement of thanks—offering the public a very rare glimpse into Pickfair Manor.
 Charitable events continued to be held at Pickfair, including an annual Christmas party for blind war veterans, mostly from World War I.